goateater/MySoloLearnNotes/README.md

-# MySoloLearnNotes
+# My sololearn.com Notes
-Notes for myself for studying purposes
+Notes for myself for studying purposes, currently for python .